PDob02/Group_Project_May_2022/README.md

 =================

-For Segment One:
+Roles For Segment One:
-- Patrick is the square
+- Patrick is the Square
-- Kaiya is the circle
+- Kaiya is the Circle
-- David is the triangle
+- David is the Triangle
-- Kyle is the X
+- Kylie is the X

 We were each responsible for an branch during the first segment:
 ![](https://github.com/PDob02/Group_Project_May_2022/blob/pdobry/segment_1/Images/Git_Branches_Segment_1.png)

 ==================

+**Communication protocols:**

+We have met for both of the classes & office hours this week as well as on Tuesday, Friday, & Sunday.
+After our TAs approved the project on Saturday we pushed the final commits on Sunday night.
+We have been using Slack, Zoom, & other tools to communicate.

+**Machine Learning Model:**

+**Database:** We have chosen a PostgreSQL database for this project that will set locally on each of our machines.
+This will be important to recreate identically for each of us.
+We will do this by saving & outputting the commands in PostgreSQL to our shared repository.